 Heirloom linens in good shape and at a reasonable price are getting harder and harder to find these days.

 Don’t let that stop you from looking though!

-Grain sacks like these can also be framed, used as a table runner or as pillow covers too.
+Grain sacks like these can also be framed and used as a table runner, or pillow covers too.

 Ironstone in good condition and at a reasonable price is another thing that is getting harder and harder to find.

 While we didn’t see a lot of ironstone this trip, most tureens, and large pitchers sell for around $40-$125 apiece depending on the condition, potter, and company’s stamp.

 Creamers, gravy boats, and sugar bowls sell for around $10-40 each.

 If you’re unsure how much you should be paying for items like this, check eBay and Etsy before you go out treasure hunting.

 There are lots of different colors and patterns of transferware available if you’re looking for vintage Valentine’s gift ideas.